-Status (red and green) indicators located on the front of the control panel of this boiler are specifically designed to indicate the sequence of operations and the cause of common problems.
+Status indicator lights located on the front of the control panel or on the flame safeguard of this boiler are specifically designed to indicate the sequence of operations and the cause of common problems.
 Careful observation of indicators should provide a guide to most operational conditions and problems.

-- When the On/Off (main power) switch is turned on, a green indicator marked "Power" or the amber switch is illuminated.
-Power is applied through a series of switches, including water flow, gas pressure and high temperature, and through the operating temperature control to the flame-safeguard programmer. - 2.
-The water flow limit switch is closed when there is water flow through the boiler.
+1. When the On/Off (main power) switch is turned on, a green indicator marked "Power" is illuminated.
+Power is applied through a series of switches, including water flow, gas pressure and high temperature, and through the operating temperature control to the flame safeguard programmer.